 The light-hearted, arrogant, and rebellious personality of Jack Peralta (Andy Samberg), the protagonist, is to counteract the rigid composure of bureaucratic Amy (Melissa Fumero) desperately in search of the approval of others.

-Boyle’s childish and morbid enthusiasm responds to Gina’s narcissistic, Lieutenant Terry’s hysteria, and the inscrutable composure and rigidity of Captain Holt.
+Boyle’s childish and morbid enthusiasm responds to Gina’s narcissism, Lieutenant Terry’s hysteria, and the inscrutable composure and rigidity of Captain Holt.
 Not to mention the underrated duo, Scully and Hitchcock; two old men trying to survive in a sedentary manner in a changing world.

 This police is inclusive